 Fundraising CD’s: Area Code 802 CD to benefit Prevent Child Abuse Vermont (“My Youth”); Until You Come Home CD for veterans (“Give Me a Dream”); I Hear on the Streets CD to support the Alternatives program for homeless youth in NYC (“I Hear on the Streets” and “Poet-Painter”); and Haskellectibles, a compilation CD of Haskell performers, to raise money for the Haskell Opera House Technology upgrade (“Our Vermont” and “If We Only Have Love”).

-Listen to Emily and purchase CDs on the products page.
+Purchase CDs on the products page.

 Baby Steps Records, P.O.
 Box 284, Derby, VT.
 05829